Any-Card-Game/ShufflySharp/ShuffleInformation/README.md

-ShufflyNode
+ShufflyNode#
 ===========

-An implementation of the Shuffly Concept using Node.js
+An implementation of the Shuffly Concept using Node.js built in c# compiled with erik-kallen's SaltarelleCompiler

 Changed Concepts
 --------